nudtzjy/epilepsy/README.md

 6.**utils.py**  Traverse some files in the folder, read file content functions, and some sampling functions are defined in the file.

+7.**data**   The final model file of the epilepsy detection model is stored in the data folder ckpt, and the test examples of inference using the final model are stored in the infer directory.
+Since the model file is relatively large, the model is uploaded to Baidu Netdisk.
+Please refer to the paper for the download link.

-7.**requirements.txt**   Some environments and dependencies used in the project.
+8.**requirements.txt**   Some environments and dependencies used in the project.

-Load the script of reasoning based on the trained model in the paper, and the threshold value needs to be adjusted according to the model detection results. **Note**: considering that the original input file needs to be sliced according to the window length when reasoning, in order to speed up the calculation (reuse the sliced data to avoid re slicing the original data for each threshold), the threshold in the reasoning code is set by modifying the list in the code, and there is no external parameter transfer method for the time being.
+Load the script of reasoning based on the trained model in the paper, and the threshold value needs to be adjusted according to the model detection results.

 ```
 python epilepsy_svt_tfs_infer_args.py --threshold 0.6 --stride 5 --device cuda:0 --infer_ckpt data/ckpt/epoch_0_val_acc_0.997500000_model.pth --infer_input_path data/infer/PTX_CA3_U20130429_15_ch9-16_convert.mat
 ```
+**Note**: considering that the original input file needs to be sliced according to the window length when reasoning, in order to speed up the calculation (reuse the sliced data to avoid re slicing the original data for each threshold), the threshold in the reasoning code is set by modifying the list in the code, and there is no external parameter transfer method for the time being.

 ---